• Dec 19, 2024

-The Himalayas of Nepal is believed to be the abode of Gods and Goddesses.
+The Himalayas of Nepal are believed to be the abode of Gods and Goddesses.
 Long before it was even mapped, its spiritual significance was immensely known throughout the world.
-According to various Hindu Scriptures, the land is blessed by the holy almighty.
+According to various Hindu Scriptures, the land is blessed by the Holy Almighty.
 Throughout the year, Nepal observes various festivals, among which the Tihar Festival is the second biggest of them all, after Dashain.

 It is considered to be of great importance as it shows the contribution not just to the humans and the gods, but also to the animals that maintain an intimate relationship with humans.